Archailign/praxibility-ebl/README.md

 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](CONTRIBUTING.md)

 ## Overview
-**BimL**
+**Archailign EBL**
-BimL (Business Intelligence Modelling Language) is an Enterprise Business Language (EBL)—a domain-specific, extensible controlled language for expressing business requirements as validated, traceable, compilable artefacts.
+The Enterprise Business Language (EBL)— is a domain-specific-language, extensible controlled language for expressing business requirements as validated, traceable, compilable artefacts.
 It bridges strategy and implementation by combining a curated enterprise lexicon with a formal grammar and a data/traceability model, enabling a Business analyst's natural business statements to be parsed and compiled into executable outputs.

-BimL is designed for Business Analysts, Product Owners, Developers, Architects, and CXOs, ensuring requirements aren't static documents but living, executable specifications governed by a shared dictionary and modality/temporal constructs (e.g., SHALL, MUST NOT, WITHIN, ON/WHEN/THEN).
+EBL is designed for Business Analysts, Product Owners, Developers, Architects, and CXOs, ensuring requirements aren't static documents but living, executable specifications governed by a shared dictionary and modality/temporal constructs (e.g., SHALL, MUST NOT, WITHIN, ON/WHEN/THEN).
 These are curated by SMEs and enforced at compile time for consistency and auditability.

-# What BimL enables #
+# What EBL enables #
 Structured, unambiguous requirements using a controlled vocabulary, sentence frames, and modalities—ready for ANTLR-based parsing and semantic checks.

 End-to-end traceability from goals → objectives → processes → requirements → capabilities → data → policies → applications, that can be modeled into an Enterprise ERM to supports audits and impact analysis.